hande-qmc/hande/documentation/users_guide/hubbard.rst

     Optional integer.

-    Write out information required for restarting an FCIQMC calculation to a file called restart.x, where x is *id* if *id* is given.
-Otherwise x is chosen to be the smallest integer possible such that restart.x does not exist in the calculation directory.
+    Write out information required for restarting an FCIQMC calculation to a file called HANDE.RS.x.py, where x is *id* if *id* is given and y is the processor rank.
+If x is not given, it is chosen to be the smallest integer possible such that HANDE.RS.x.py does not exist in the calculation directory.

-    Restart is currently only implemented in serial.
+    Restarting a parallel run with a different number of processors is not currently supported.

     Warning: these files can become very large, so care should be taken when not re-using the same filenames.